ansys/pyansys-geometry/doc/source/getting_started/docker/common_docker.rst

        .. warning::

            When running a Windows Docker container, certain high-value ports might be restricted from its use.
-This means that the port exposed by the container will have to be set to lower values.
+This means that the port exposed by the container has to be set to lower values.
 It is recommended to change the value of ``ANSRV_GEO_PORT`` to use a port such as ``700``, instead of ``50051``.